buildpacks/spec/platform.md

 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.
 - The image config's `Label` field has the label `io.buildpacks.stack.mixins` set to a JSON array containing mixin names for each mixin applied to the image.

+Where `CNB_STACK_ID` SHALL be directly inherited by buildpacks without modification.

 To upgrade, the platform SHOULD upgrade all buildpacks to use Buildpack API `0.10` or greater.

 ### `io.buildpacks.lifecycle.metadata` (JSON) `stack` Key